from-zero-to-fullstack/javascript-exercises/README.md

 # Introduction

-This repository aims to create a calculator, made in vanilla JavaScript with unit tests and structured with HTML + CSS.
+This repository aims to contain diversified JavaScript exercises.
+Some exercises are covered with tests.

 # Technologies